 Wearing any old set of safety glasses will not effectively safeguard your eyes.
 Though the likelihood of an eye injury diminishes, if your eyewear fits poorly, you place yourself at greater risk of harm.

 Many manufacturers consider safety glasses to be “one size fits all.”
-However, because the head and facial forms range greatly, it is hard to find a single pair that fits everyone.
+However, finding a single pair that fits everyone is hard because the head and facial forms range greatly.
 That’s why finding safety goggles with CSA standards is crucial.
 Below are the proper steps to fit safety glasses.

 - There should be no sore spots on the sides of the head or behind the ears.